Compact moduli of K3 surfaces: The rational curve divisor

-\begin{proof}[Proof of Theorem~~\ref{thm:main-rc-divisor}] Take a divisor model $(X,R)\to (C,0)$.
-We wish to prove that the limiting curve $R_0\subset X_0$ satisfies some geometric property ensuring its rigidity on $X_0$ when we deform the smoothing of $X_0$.
-Take a base change and standard resolution of $(X,R)\to (C,0)$ so that the components of $R_t$ are not permuted by monodromy.
-Then, Lemmas \ref{rc-rec1} and \ref{rc-rec2} imply that the limit of any individual rational curve is rigid, verifying the condition of Proposition \ref{recog-vary}. \end{proof}
+\begin{proof} Take a divisor model $(X,R)\to (C,0)$.
+We verify Theorem \ref{thm:equiv-rec}(1) by showing that the limiting curve $R_0\subset X_0$ satisfies some geometric property ensuring its rigidity on $X_0$ even as we deform the smoothing of $X_0$.
+Take a base change and standard resolution of $(X,R)\to (C,0)$ so that the irreducible components $G_t$ of $R_t$ are not permuted by monodromy.
+Then, Lemmas \ref{rc-rec1} and \ref{rc-rec2} imply that the limit of any individual rational curve $G_t$ is rigid. \end{proof}